fiskhest/unifi-port-forward/cmd/service-debugger/USAGE.md

    - Times of day with more changes
    - Service types with problems

-This debugger provides comprehensive visibility into service IP changes, helping identify and resolve transient IP issues in your Kubernetes cluster.
+This debugger provides comprehensive visibility into service IP changes, helping identify and resolve LoadBalancer IP issues in your Kubernetes cluster.